Skip to content

 }

-// Only notify the specific item that changed
+// Update only the specific item that changed

 if (_selectionNotifiers.containsKey(id)) {